AI·Set·UpBook a call

 How it works

-A 30-minute call.
-You describe the firm, the daily friction, what you're trying not to break.
-I tell you whether I think this is a fit.
+A 30-minute conversation.
+You describe the firm, the daily friction, and what keeps slipping.
+I tell you whether this is a fit.
 If not, I'll point you somewhere better.

 Recent work